We've moved! Our new office is located at 1 Time Square, Warrington, WA1 2NT

 But don’t worry if you don’t have these documents available, you may still sign the register page without them.

 However, it can cost you between £75 and £90 if you need to correct or add any information at a later date.
 So before you sign the register, please make sure you check all the information carefully.

 There are two types of birth certificates:

-Unfortunately, you cannot buy birth certificates at your appointment.
-Instead, you will be able to order certificates online as soon as you have completed your second appointment to sign the register.
-Birth certificates cost £11.00 each.
+You will be able to order birth certificates online at any point immediately after your appointment.
 Find out about ordering a copy of a birth certificate.